FRex/colors/README.md

 Go to releases for a 32-bit Windows exe (keep in mind 24-bit ANSI colors in console require quite a recent Windows 10 version:
 [link](https://devblogs.microsoft.com/commandline/24-bit-color-in-the-windows-console/)).

+For optimal performance (the above exe is from a niche C compiler and not optimized) you should compile it yourself with
+`gcc -O3 -march=native colors.c -o colors` or similar.
+Please let me know if it doesn't compile or doesn't work on your OS, Distro, GCC default settings, etc.